 Whenever you want to send information from one logical side to another, you must always use network packets.
 It is incredibly tempting, when in a single player scenario, to directly transfer data from the logical server to the logical client.

 This is actually very commonly inadvertently done through static fields.
 Since the logical client and logical server share the same JVM in a single player scenario, both threads writing to and reading from static fields will cause all sorts of race conditions and the classical issues associated with threading.

 This mistake can also be made explicitly by accessing physical client-only classes such as

 Minecraft from common code that runs or can run on the logical server.
-This mistake is easy to miss for beginners, who debug in a physical client.
-The code will work there, but will immediately crash on a physical server.
+This mistake is easy to miss for beginners who debug in a physical client.
+The code will work there, but it will immediately crash on a physical server.

 In recent versions, Minecraft Forge has removed a “sidedness” attribute from the mods.toml.
 This means that your mods are expected to work whether they are loaded on the physical client or the physical server.
 So for one-sided mods, you would typically register your event handlers inside a

 DistExecutor#unsafeRunWhenOn instead of directly calling the relevant registration methods in your mod constructor.
 Basically, if your mod is loaded on the wrong side, it should simply do nothing, listen to no events, and so on.
 A one-sided mod by nature should not register blocks, items, … since they would need to be available on the other side, too.

 Additionally, if your mod is one-sided, it typically does not forbid the user from joining a server that is lacking that mod.
 Therefore, you should override the

 DISPLAYTEST extension point to make sure that Forge does not think your mod is required on the server, which would lead to the server being shown as incompatible.
 For that, put something similar to this into your main mod class constructor: